 Showcase is an Optik TV application that provides customers with seamless access to all of their local and streaming content.
 Showcase is designed to allow people to discover new Video On Demand content, watch recordings and new episodes, follow their favorite TV shows, or even jump back into watching incomplete episodes with ease—everything is accessible.

 Streaming TV viewers expect real-time performance.
-That’s why Showcase was originally built on open source Redis.
+That’s why Showcase was originally built on Redis open source.
 The goal was to use Redis as a fast mechanism to transfer data onto the set-up box efficiently because no other database was capable of supporting the amount of data being transferred with the lowest possible latency.

 Showcase utilized two Redis deployments, one located in Edmonton and another in Calgary.
 TELUS configured the cache to use an active-passive approach, with a primary Redis Cluster in Edmonton and a replica in Calgary.